coingecko/nftgecko/README.md

 ## Phase 1

-- [/] Metamask support
+- [x] Metamask support
-- [/] Add test to test all contracts/contract/<nft>/contracts.json for validity
+- [x] Add test to test all contracts/contract/<nft>/contracts.json for validity
-- [/] Test/Specs development using any address as input
+- [x] Test/Specs development using any address as input
-- [/] ERC-721 view only.
+- [x] ERC-721 view only.
 Group by contract and contract name
 - [ ] Network selector: Ethereum mainnet, ropsten, rinkeby, kovan

 ## Phase 2